linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 12.10.2022 (announcement Soundchest, MusicCloud, Yourpod)
+- The entire changelog is now available on Github.

+### 12.10.2022 (announcement Soundchest, MusicCloud, Yourpod)
 - Good news! 🥳
 - Version 1.4.9 is now available. 💯